 In addition, Simon led the EMW Experimental Orchestra premiering works at Club Transmediale, Tresor and the Akademie der Künste (Berlin) and has lectured in subjects ranging from 2-channel and 8-channel composition, afrofuturism, urban musical theory (socioacoustics) to feminist performance art, audio surveillance, and network theory.

-Simon’s unique musical work has led to solo appearances worldwide at the Glastonbury Festival, Rotterdam Film Festival, Akademie der Künste (Berlin), ICA London, London Fashion Week, Club Transmediale (Berlin), National Museum (Stockholm), Huddersfield Contemporary Music Festival, Internationale Ferienkurse für Neue Musik (Darmstadt), Q-02 (Brussels), Visiones Sonoras (Mexico City), Making New Waves (Budapest), >Sync 2013, University of Tel Aviv, Freerange/Extranormal (Canterbury) as well as on Resonance FM, BBC Radio 3, Ministry of Sound Radio, and FM4-Austria among many others.
+Simon‘s unique work has led to appearances worldwide at the Tallinn Music Week, TechFestival Copenhagen, Erased Tapes Sound Gallery, Glastonbury Festival, Akademie der Künste (Berlin), ICA London, Club Transmediale (Berlin), Huddersfield Contemporary Music Festival, Internationale Ferienkurse für Neue Musik (Darmstadt), Visiones Sonoras (Mexico City), Making New Waves (Budapest), Q-02 Brussels, as well as on Resonance FM, BBC Radio 3, Ministry of Sound Radio and FM4-Austria among many others.

-Having recently completed a commission from RPO Principal trombonist Matthew Gee for 3 electroacoustic miniatures, Simon is currently working on a substantial, new composition for contemporary music pianist Zubin Kanga.
+Having recently completed a commission from RPO Principal trombonist Matthew Gee for 3 electroacoustic miniatures, and BBC Radio 3’s Nick Luscombe, Simon is currently composing a substantial new work for piano and electronics to be premiered in 2019.